ctaipuj/lenny_motoman/motoman_sda10f_support/README.md

 3. robotiq_c2: Gripper's geometries.
 4. sda10f: Lenny's Visual and collision geometries.

- You can edit the URDF files to add new elements to the environmnet.
+ You can edit the URDF files to add new elements to the environment.

 ## NOTE